 - The counselor may prompt the client to make small changes to limit the screen exposure to the client

-How is CBT different from other forms of therapy?
+How is Cognitive Behavioral Therapy (CBT) different from other forms of therapy?

 - CBT favors a more equal relationship that is, perhaps, more business-like, being problem-focused and practical.

-- The therapist will frequently ask the client for feedback and for their views about what is going on in therapy
+- The therapist frequently asks the client for feedback and for their views about what is going on in therapy